manikonda-rao/terminal_cli_agent/.github/pull_request_template.md

-## Description
+## Summary
-Brief description of the changes in this PR.
+Provide a comprehensive overview of the changes implemented in this pull request.

 ## Related Issues
 Fixes #(issue number)